 Air Quality Standard Permit for Municipal Solid Waste Landfills

-This new Standard Permit was expanded to include facilities commonly found at landfills and waste transfer sites, as well as authorize the beneficial use of landfill gas.
-The following facilities are typically found at a MSWLF or Transfer Station and may be authorized under the new Standard Permit if the facility meets the conditions for any of the Title 30 TAC Sections (Permit by Rule [PBR]) or Standard Permits listed below:
+This Standard Permit includes facilities commonly found at landfills and waste transfer sites, as well as authorizes the beneficial use of landfill gas.
+The following facilities are typically found at a MSWLF or Transfer Station and may be authorized under the Standard Permit if the facility meets the conditions for any of the Permits by Rule (PBR) or Standard Permits listed below:

 - 106.181, Used-Oil Combustion Units